-A desk lamp (preferably with adjustable positioning such as the gooseneck Daylight™ lamp).
+A desk lamp.
 A normal light bulb will work, but a full spectrum light bulb will provide a more accurate color rendition.

 A 24x36-inch piece of diffusing material that is sturdy and semi-transparent (light can pass easily through, but is not clear like a windshield).
 The purpose of the diffusion material is to soften the highlights on the subject by spreading out the beam from the lamp.
 All of the following will work: